 Karlos is a distinguished journalist and peace practitioner, known for his contributions to his profession.
 He is currently the Executive Director of Balay Mindanaw, a non-governmental organization dedicated to peacebuilding, community development and resiliency in Mindanao, Philippines.

 Balay Mindanaw supports the Bangsamoro peace process, especially in the implementation of the peace agreement.
 Between 2004-2007, the organization served as Independent Secretariat in the negotiations between the Government of the Philippines and the Revolutionary Worker’s Party of Mindanao.
-Balay Mindanaw also pursues community-based initiatives for the peace process between the Government of the Philippines and the National Democratic Front of the Philippines.
+Balay Mindanaw pursues community-based initiatives for the peace process between the Government of the Philippines and the National Democratic Front of the Philippines.
 Manlupig was invited as a civil society adviser by both negotiating panels.

 As a journalist, he is a correspondent for the Philippine Daily Inquirer.
 He also contributed to Agence France Presse, Associated Press and Rappler.